Intro

 DataUnmess MCP

-Connect DataUnmess to Claude Desktop, Claude Code, Cursor, or Windsurfby pasting our hosted MCP endpoint + an API key into your client's config.
-The AI then calls DataUnmess tools directly — building dashboards, running queries, generating analysis — with your data.
+Connect DataUnmess to Codex Desktop, Claude Desktop, Claude Code, ChatGPT, Gemini, Cursor, or Windsurfby pasting our hosted MCP endpoint + an MCP key into your client's config.
+The AI then calls DataUnmess tools directly — building dashboards, adding saved dashboard filters, running queries, importing GA4 data, scheduling pipelines, generating analysis, and opening internal bug reports when DataUnmess itself behaves incorrectly — with your data.

 {